sanchitgupta001/MERNAppDevelopment/README.md

 2. CORS(Cross-origin Resource Sharing): This issue will not be there when we are using single request server (for example: localhost:3000 here).
 But when we are redirecting to different domain
 (like localhost:5000), browser sometimes give error for CORS request.

 We are using **redux-thunk** npm library.
 Redux-Thunk is the most popular middleware used to handle asynchronous actions in Redux.

 Also, for styling and css stuff, we are using **materialize**.
 For more info regarding materialize, you can visit: https://materializecss.com/

+For Billing feature implementation using credit/debit cards, we have used **stripe** module in the backend and **react-stripe-checkout** module on the react side.